rouven0/TruckSimulatorBot/guide/gambling.md

 Example command to copy: `/coinflip side: heads amount: 3`

 **Watch 'em spinnin'**
 A beautifully designed <:logo_round:955233759278559273>**`/slots`** command is awaiting your attention.
 3 items will spin before your eyes and 3 items will decide over your fate.
-While 2 identical items will just double your bet, 3 identical items will give you your betted money multiplied by 10. :tada:
+While 2 identical items will just double your bet, 3 identical items will give you your bet money multiplied by 10. :tada:

 Example command to copy: `/slots amount: 3`